-For information on COVID-19, including social support consult Centers for Disease Control (CDC), and the CT Department of Public Health and EHHD.ORG
+For information on COVID-19, including social support consult: Centers for Disease Control (CDC), and the CT Department of Public Health and EHHD.ORG

-Be Well is an employee wellness program provided through the Eastern Highlands Health District with funding from The CT Department of Public Health.
+Be Well is an employee wellness program provided through the Eastern Highlands Health District with funding from your employer.
 The goal of the program is to make the healthy choice the easy choice.